 You can also connect the Arkio Revit and Rhino plugins to the same cloud group so you can upload files directly to all connected devices without having to start a meeting from a PC to share your Arkio files.

 If you join the same group on multiple devices, the files will automatically be shared with the devices the next time you run Arkio.
 Once your files are downloaded they will remain available offline to be placed in the scene.
 The Arkio cloud is used as a service for easily sharing local files between your devices.
 Files uploaded to the cloud will therefore expire after 7 days.
 If you want to prevent previous uploads from auto-downloading you can leave and create a new cloud group instead.

 The Arkio cloud portal supports uploading of images, OBJ and GLB models and exports from the Arkio plugins for Revit, Rhino, SketchUp and Unity.
 Exports from our plugins can be found under \Documents\Arkio\Import\.
 You can multi-select files that belong to the same 3D model or zip the files to upload them as one file to your cloud group.

 Once your files are uploaded to the Arkio Cloud and your devices are in the same cloud group the files will automatically be downloaded and processed in Arkio, the assets will appear in your import drawer and can be placed in the scene.

-Note: Placing exports larger than 15 MB or models exported from our Unity, Revit, Rhino and SketchUp plugins will require a paid license to be applied in Arkio.
+Note: Placing exports larger than 100K triangles or models exported from our Unity, Revit, Rhino and SketchUp plugins will require a paid license to be applied in Arkio.